Robert Weinberg (urban planner)

-Robert Charles Weinberg (1902–1974) was an American architect and urban planner.
+Robert Charles Weinberg (December 18, 1901 – January 25, 1974) was an American architect and urban planner.
 He is mostly known for his projects in his native New York City, particularly relating to parks.
-He also worked in Chicago and Cleveland.
+After graduating from Ethical Culture Fieldston School he attended Harvard where he earned several degrees.
+For most of his life, he lived on New York's Washington Square and also maintained a house in Ridgefield, Connecticut.
+He died in 1974; he and his wife left a portion of their estate to Harvard which established a professorship in his name.